Rhinemann/The-Adept/Character Creation.md

 What sort of goals and values were instilled in you as you grew up?
 Was it money, a good life, or elevated status?
 How did you come to study magic at the Tower?

 #### Step 1:
-Players choose their Character Trait Distinction rated at d8.
+Players choose their Character Trait distinction rated at d8.

 #### Step 2:

-Players get three Approach steps.
+Players get three approach steps.

 #### Step 3:

-Players get two Move steps.
+Players get two value steps.

 #### Step 4: